 The University is committed to being a community in which individuals, including students, faculty, staff and administration, are free of prohibited harassment.
 The University will not tolerate any type of harassment against individuals on the basis of race, color, national origin, ancestry, sex (including pregnancy, childbirth, related medical conditions, and breastfeeding), gender, gender identity, gender expression, sexual orientation, age, religion (including religious dress and grooming practices), physical or mental disability, medical condition, marital status, military or veteran status, genetic information, citizenship, primary language, or immigration status, or any other basis protected by applicable federal, state, or local law ("a protected category").
-The University also prohibits harassment based on the perception that an individual has the characteristics of someone in a protected category or is associated with a person who has or is perceived as having the characteristics of someone in a protected category is prohibited as well.
+The University also prohibits harassment based on the perception that an individual has the characteristics of someone in a protected category or is associated with a person who has or is perceived as having the characteristics of someone in a protected category.
+Violence, or intimidation by threat of violence, because of political affiliation, position in a labor dispute, or on account of a protected category is prohibited as well.
 This policy applies at all University locations, University-sponsored social or other events, as well as activities at which individuals represent the University.